multiOTP/multiotp/README.md

 2013-08-25 4.0.6   SysCo/al base32_encode() is now RFC compliant with uppercases
                             GetUserTokenQrCode() and GetTokenQrCode() where buggy
-                            GetScriptFolder() use now __FILE__ if the full path is included When doing a check in the CLI header, @... is automatically removed from the username if the user doesn't exist, and the check is done on the clean name Added a lot of tests to enhance release quality 2013-08-21 4.0.5   SysCo/al Fixed the check of the cache lifetime
+                            GetScriptFolder() use now __FILE__ if the full path is included When doing a check in the CLI header, @xxx is automatically removed from the username if the user doesn't exist, and the check is done on the clean name Added a lot of tests to enhance release quality 2013-08-21 4.0.5   SysCo/al Fixed the check of the cache lifetime